Communication Projects

 An open-air museum experience that raises awareness and informs visitors, strengthening their connection with the territory

-The museographic design features sensory and participatory stations that encourage visitors to explore the wetland from multiple perspectives, fostering a deeper understanding of this vital ecosystem and its connection with local communities.
+The museum’s design consists of sensory and participatory stations that invite visitors to explore the wetland from multiple perspectives.

 Public-private collaboration for the enhancement of the Wetland